consiglionazionaledellericerche/jscontact-tools/README.md

 20. Where a collection of objects is mapped onto a map of <key,object> entries, the key has the following format: <vCard Element Tag> + "-" + <index of the element among the vCard sibling elements (starting from 1)> (e.g. "ADR-1")

+21. Media type information of `File` and `Resource` objects is automatically detected when the MEDIATYPE parameter is missing.

 <a name="jscontact-conversion"></a>
 ## JSContact Conversion